evanfoss/pcb2csx/README.md

 * No polygons inside CSG created holes inside polygons.
 I am working to fix the nested polygon problem.
 * No curves/arcs this is a limitation inherited from CSXCAD.
 * Trace ends in almost every PCB layout tool ever are round.
 Currently we let the user define what order polygon to replace them with.
+* The terminals (ports) produced are currently only rectangular because they are 1:1 conversions of geometry to CSXCAD port constructs.

 # Plans

 * Fix the nested polygon problem (see Limitations)
 * Support curves/arcs (see Limitations)
 * Set the order of the polygon's used to replace round stuff as a function of mesh density.
+* Support for non-rectangular port geometry.

 # License
 My prefrence would have been LGPL2 but I have decided to go with LGPL 3.0 to match the license used by CSXCAD.